jkk/cantata/README.md

 See the [Quick Reference](#quick-reference) for a more systematic breakdown.

-The majority of the API is available in the `cantata.core` namespace:
+Most of the API is exposed through the `cantata.core` namespace:

 ```clj
 (ns example.core
   (:require [cantata.core :as c]))
 ```

-To use Cantata, first you need a data source and a data model.
+To use Cantata, you need a data source and a data model.
 Let's assume we have a schema like this:

 ![schema](https://github.com/jkk/cantata/raw/master/doc/simplified_schema.png)